Saclà: History

+In 1939, the company rebranded as SACLÀ ("Società Anonima Commercio e Lavorazione Alimentari").
+Under the leadership of founder Secondo Ercole, it expanded its product range and flourished, becoming one of Italy's big food companies.

+In 1977, the name of the company changed, becoming "Fratelli Saclà", with reference to the founder's two sons, Carlo and Lorenzo, who had long been part of the family business.

-Products
+Products in UK

-The Saclà product range includes Pesto, Big Bold Italian Sauces, Intense Pastes, Risotto Sauces, Free From, Whole Cherry Tomato sauces and Antipasti.
+Sacla has been present in the United Kingdom since 1991.
+The Saclà product in UK range includes pestos, big bold Italian sauces, intense pastes, risotto sauces, free from, whole cherry tomato sauces and antipasti.

 In 2009 Saclà teamed up with Lawrence Dallaglio to produce a new range of pasta sauces called Dallaglio by Saclà.
 In 2011 Saclà launched a range of fresh pesto, pasta sauces and pasta to the chilled cabinet.

 Pesto

 In 2011 this range was voted the UK's favourite ready-made sauce by Good Housekeeping readers.
 There are eight pesto recipes and two organic: Classic Basil Pesto, Sun-Dried Tomato Pesto, Fiery Chilli Pesto, Char-Grilled Aubergine Pesto, Fresh Coriander Pesto, Roasted Red Pepper Pesto, Black Olive Pesto, Truffle Pesto, and 'Nduja Pesto, and the two organic pesto sauces are Basil Pesto and Tomato Pesto.

 In 2015, Sacla' launched a range of Pesto Shots, in an innovative single serve packaging format.

 Intenso Stir Through

 This range was the winner of the 2009 'Good Housekeeping Cookery Teams Favourite' award.
 Flavours include: Vine Ripened Tomato and Chilli, Vine Ripened Tomato and Mascarpone and Italian Tomato and Olive.